core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In case the server does not successfully verify the request, the same error handling specified in {{Section 8.2 of RFC8613}} applies.
 This does not result in deleting CTX\_NEW.
 If the server successfully verifies the request using CTX\_NEW, the server deletes CTX\_OLD and can reply with an OSCORE response protected with CTX\_NEW.

 Note that the server achieves key confirmation only when receiving a message from the client as protected with CTX\_NEW.
-If the server sends a non KUDOS request to the client protected with CTX\_NEW before then, and the server receives a 4.01 (Unauthorized) error response as reply, the server SHOULD delete CTX\_NEW and start a new client-initiated key update process, by taking the role of initiator as per {{fig-message-exchange-client-init}}.
+If the server sends a non KUDOS request to the client protected with CTX\_NEW before then, and the server receives a 4.01 (Unauthorized) error response as reply, the server SHOULD delete CTX\_NEW and start a new KUDOS execution acting as CoAP client, i.e., as initiator in the forward message flow.

-Also note that, if both peers reboot simultaneously, they will run the client-initiated version of KUDOS defined in this section.
+Also note that, if both peers reboot simultaneously, they will run the KUDOS forward message flow as defined in this section.
 That is, one of the two peers implementing a CoAP client will send KUDOS Request #1 in {{fig-message-exchange-client-init}}.

 #### Avoiding In-Transit Requests During a Key Update